 Use a Cash Envelope System for easy budgeting and help in taking control of your spending.

-About 24 years ago I took a class on budgeting and one of the things that was talked about in the class was Cash Envelopes.
-I thought it would help us take control of our money and spending.
-It was a great system and it worked beautifully, then we started making a lot more money and we gradually stopped doing it.
 We have had many years of not really knowing where our money was going monthly, weekly or even daily.
-I finally decided to start the Cash Envelope System again and wanted to share with you how we do it.
-It can be as simple or detailed as you want but I choose to keep it simple so we will continue to do it.
+I decided to start the Cash Envelope System again and wanted to share with you how we do it.
+You can make it as simple or detailed as you want.
+I chose to keep it simple so we will continue to do it.

 Step 3 is record keeping.
-We are strict on keeping track of debt on the spread sheet and there are slight adjustments every month.
-I’m not as strict at keeping tract of every penny in the envelopes though.
-If the grocery money is getting low I know it has been spent on groceries so I don’t feel there is a need to record every time I run to the store for milk.
-Since I plan the meals for 2 weeks and shop accordingly the majority of the grocery budget is spent during that shopping trip.
-I do keep track of gas closely so the extra money can be put in the envelope.
-The miscellaneous envelope spending is recorded because it could be used for anything from school supplies to birthday gifts to travel souvenirs and I want to know where it’s going.
+We are strict on keeping track of debt on the spread sheet and there are slight adjustments almost every month.
+I’m not strict with keeping tract of every penny in the envelopes though.
+If the grocery money is getting low I know it has been spent on groceries so I don’t feel the need to record every time I run to the store for milk.
+I plan 2 weeks of meals and shop accordingly.
+The majority of the grocery budget is spent during that first shopping trip.

 A few more things.
-When there is money left over in the envelope from the previous pay period I write that at the top of the paper then add the new amount so I know where I started.
+When there is money left over in an envelope from the previous pay period I write that at the top of the paper then add the new amount so I know where I started.
 Having extra money isn’t bad but it might also mean that adjustments could be made in the budget.
 If you continuously have extra money I would add that amount to savings.

-When I purchase something on line instead of using cash that money needs to be subtracted from the envelope and deposited back into the bank.
-It’s an easy process but it’s important that the money is accounted for in the right place.
+When I purchase something on line I use a credit card and subtract that amount from the envelope, then I deposit it into the bank.
+It’s an easy but necessary process so the money is accounted for in the right place.

-Make envelopes that fit your needs.
+Make envelopes that fit your personal needs.
 You might need to budget for Christmas, which brings me to what I do with my sporadic or extra income.
-Depending on your situation you can use it for many things: to pay off debt, save for Christmas, emergency fund, vacation fund, etc. Right now mine is going toward paying off debt and medical bills.
+Depending on your situation you can use it for many things: pay off debt, save for Christmas, emergency fund, vacation fund, etc. Right now mine is going towards paying off debt, medical bills and building our emergency fund.

 Pin it for later: